bandrewfox/exprdb_docs/INSTALL.linux2-AWS.md

 * Choose "Application Load Balancer" type
 * On the subsequent "Configure Load Balancer” page:
     * Enter a name
-    * Choose "Internet facing"
+    * Choose "Internet facing" and ipv4
     * For "Listeners," ensure that there is an HTTP listener (port 80) and an HTTPS listener (port 443).
     * For "Availability Zones," use the same VPC as the app instance and select 2 subnets from its availability zone.
 * On the "Configure Security Settings" page"
-    * Request a new certificate from ACM
+    * Request a new certificate from ACM if you don't already have one for *.needlegenomics.com
         * Enter domain names, eg. *.needlegenomics.com and needlegenomics.com
         * Select email verification, submit, check email, click link, come back to see if it says "issued."
     * Refresh the list of certificates and choose the new one
-    * Pick the default security policy
+    * Pick the default security policy (ELBSecurityPolicy-2016-08)
 * On the "Configure Security Group" page:
-    * Create a new security group
+    * Create a new security group - called "LoadBal-myClient"
-    * add inbound traffic from anywhere for HTTP and HTTPS
+    * add inbound traffic from specific IPs or anywhere for HTTP and HTTPS
 * On the "Configure Routing" page, setup the traffic between the ELB and instance to use HTTP, even for HTTPS requests from the client:
     * Create a "New Target Group" with a new name, HTTP, port 80 and Target type of "instance"
     * In "health checks," use HTTP and "/"
 * On the "Register Targets" page: